afrostalin/FireNET/README.md

 # TODO List

 * Add MongoDB
-* Add matchmaking system
 * Add game server synchronization with master-server
 * Add compression for big packets

 # Plans

 * The database "Redis" has a huge speed because all the data is stored in ram memory, but this advantage follows its main drawback - the possibility of loss of piece of data in case of crash of the server.
 There is a mechanism called "snapshots" in this database, which periodically asynchronously saves data to disk.
 It is planned to use a bunch of MongoDB and Redis where Redis will serve as a "hot" cache, providing the speed and MongoDB will be the main database.